 FACTOID: 77% of creditworthy Americans with credit card debt don’t know that they can use a personal loan to pay down their credit card debt.

-Personal loans from Marcus have fixed interest rates, meaning they won’t change like the rates on your credit cards.
-Thanks to the fixed interest rate and fixed term, you’ll know exactly how much debt you have to pay off, as well as the date you’ll be debt-free, provided you make all your payments on time.
+Personal loans from Marcus have fixed interest rates.
+Thanks to the fixed interest rate, you’ll know exactly how much debt you have to pay off, as well as the date you’ll be debt-free, provided you make all your payments on time.
 If you have a good credit score of 660 or higher, you may qualify for a Marcus loan, which can help you consolidate your debt.
 And, since Marcus doesn’t charge fees, you’ll know exactly how much you owe.
 No more, no less.

 When consolidating your debt with Marcus, here’s what you can expect.

-Choose the option that works for your budget and your schedule, and, if approved, use the disbursed funds to pay off your high-interest credit card balances.
+Choose the option that works for your budget and your schedule, and, if approved, use the disbursed funds to pay off your higher-interest credit card balances.